 Sarah identifies as a braided river with Irish, Scottish, Polish Jewish and Ngāpuhi ancestry.
 Sarah grew up in Tāmaki-makaurau (Auckland) and now lives in Te Awa-kairangi (Lower Hutt).
 Sarah works part-time as a Principal Policy Consultant at FrankAdvice and part-time as an independent contractor with a special interest in how champions in the community sector can contribute to decolonisation and fulfilling the vision of Te Tiriti o Waitangi.
 Drawn to social justice through storytelling, Sarah trained as a journalist before moving abroad and establishing a career in international development for agencies like Oxfam.
 After returning home to Aotearoa in 2008, Sarah reoriented her career to children’s rights advocacy and worked for agencies like UNICEF and the Office of the Children’s Commissioner.
 Sarah is a Global Atlantic Fellow and has a Masters in Social Change from the University of Melbourne.

-Bill has more than seventeen working at strategic and business unit levels in general management and trust management.
+Bill is Southern Māori from Te Wai Pounamu, now living in Auckland.
+He has more than seventeen working at strategic and business unit levels in general management and trust management.
 Bill runs a business mentoring service under his business, Numb3rs Talk Limited.
 He initially worked as accountant from 2015 for Target Accounting Ltd servicing clients across the North Island.
 Bill then established 6 channels of client relationships.
 He is a provisional member of ICAANZ and an Associate Fellow of the NZIM.
 Bill has served on Navy League Canterbury (NZ) Inc and a member of the Defence Association of NZ.
 He holds a BEd, BCom and MBA.

 Ginnie Denny has held governance positions in a range of education-related organisations over the past 6 years.
 She brings expertise in tertiary and adult education as well as business acumen to the board table.
 Professionally, Ginnie works at the interface of business and education to create sustainable training platforms that meet the needs of both individual learners and their workplaces.
 She has a special interest in strengthening adult literacy and numeracy provision.
 Ginnie has worked for the Tertiary Education Commission, New Zealand Qualifications Authority and various Industry Training Organisations and Private Training Establishments to develop robust systems and processes to improve learner outcomes.